 COVID-19 Response in India

-Sharing the stories of our grantee partner sites and the young women of Shadhika as they navigate the pandemic.
+Sharing the stories of the grantee partner sites and the young women of Shadhika as they navigate the pandemic.

 We want to share what is happening in India.

-Below, we will collect the stories of our grantee partner sites and the young women of Shadhika as they navigate this crisis in their communities, along with relevant news and organization-wide updates.
+Below, we will collect the stories of the grantee partner sites and the young women of Shadhika as they navigate this crisis in their communities, along with relevant news and organization-wide updates.

 Check back often to see the latest.

 According to John Hopkins, India is only second to the U.S. in terms of its total number of infections in the world.
 But the situation in the two countries could not be more different.
 In the U.S., 46.6% of the population has received at least 1 shot and 35.2% is fully vaccinated.
 We are starting to make travel plans to hug loved ones and to check off destinations from our bucket lists this summer.

 In contrast, in India, 9.9% of the population has received at least 1 shot and 2.6% is fully vaccinated.
 The WHO has now classified the Indian variant as a “global concern” because it is more easily transmissible, results in more severe illness, and shows more resistance to antibodies and, potentially, vaccines.
 The desperation is quickly spreading from major urban centers like Mumbai and Delhi to rural areas who are not equipped with the medical infrastructure to respond.
 Nearly 4,000 COVID-related deaths have been reported daily on average over the last 7 days.
 Tenth and 12th grade exams have been either cancelled or postponed and 320 million students cannot access online learning.

 Thanks to your generosity, this week, Shadhika will be disbursing emergency funds to partner organizations who are on the frontline of emergency response in their communities.
 Our support cannot wane.
 Please continue to give to our COVID Emergency Fund directly on Facebook or through our website.
 Thank you for standing with India.